Next generation of safety helmets – Twiceme x Konstfack

-In partnership with Twiceme Technology design students from Konstfack, Sweden’s largest University for design and arts, explored what the smart safety helmet of the future could look like.
+In a joint research and development project, Twiceme Technology in collaboration with engineers and design students from and KTH Royal Institute of Technology and Konstfack, Sweden’s largest University for design and arts, explored what the smart safety helmet of the future could look like.

 Taking into account all the people circulating on a construction site, the design students addressed the questions: What should a helmet feel like?
 What should it communicate?
 What are users looking for?
 Which one is the best-selling model?
 And why?
 Through repeated clay and sketching workshops, they found a design concept that was in line with the on forehand formulated insights that the future of personal protective equipment is smart.

-Three design concepts were narrowed down to a combination of the model “Dumbo” and “Wave”.
+Three design concepts were narrowed down to a combination of the two of the models.
 The recessed top surface was meant to be a notch or dent where the user would place their phone to scan the integrated device.
 It would also add rigidity to the oval shape.
 The front visor protects from rain and other elements.
-Konstfack's design idea was later digitally refined by the students at KTH, who did the final touch on the conceptual helmet to meet the certification requirements for a safety helmet.
+Konstfack’s design idea was later digitally refined by the students at KTH, who did the final touch on the conceptual helmet to meet the certification requirements for a safety helmet.

 Konstfack’s design students are creative, forward-thinking, and equipped with tools and methods for solving complex tasks.
 Working with them has given us vital insights into what the future of safety helmets could look like.
 Thank you all!